o-ran-sc/portal-nonrtric-controlpanel/webapp-frontend/README.md

 ## Development server

 Run `./ng serve --proxy-config proxy.conf.json` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-You may also need to Start the Control Panel Gateway,Policy Management Service & EI Coordinator if you want to view the data in UI.
+You may also need to Start the Control Panel Gateway, Policy Management Service & EI Coordinator if you want to view the data in UI.

 ## Development server with Mock Data
 Run `npm run start:mock` for a dev server with mock data.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 This enables the developer to test the UI without the need of backend.